Common Questions We Are Asked By Surrogates

 Do I get to pick the parents I work with?

 Yes.
 You will receive some information about the parents so you can decide if they are a good match for you.
-You will be able to talk on the phone with them, or in person, if you like.
+You will be able to talk with them on the phone, via video conferencing or in person, if you prefer.
 We will coordinate these steps so that you have as little or as much contact as you would prefer.

 What obligations will I have throughout the surrogacy?

 Your specific obligations will be spelled out in the surrogacy agreement.
-This agreement will cover the financial responsibilities regarding medical care and travel expenses, if necessary.
+This agreement will cover all financial responsibilities including, but not limited to, any compensation, medical care, legal fees, lost wages and travel expenses.
 Additionally, the document will also address what should happen in the event that your health or the health of your child is in danger due to the pregnancy.

-We discuss all of these issues with you and the prospective parents before you become pregnant.
+We help you negotiate all of these issues between you and the prospective parents before you become pregnant.
 We want to make sure that each party has a clear understanding of their specific requirements and responsibilities at this time.

 Will I get paid for being a surrogate?